alwaysvitorious/intrinsic/docs/common-errors.md

   image.
 For example sending a PDF consisting of images.
 In these cases the information cannot be extracted, since Intrinsic relies on LLMs that will not process images.

-- ❌ **Calculating and interpreting the score and speculated values with quarterly or semi-annual data**.
-Since they do not reflect the company's annual results.

 - ❌ **Sending financial reports that contain multiple periods**.
 For example a report that shows an income statement with quarterly, semi-annual, and annual